hudelin24/Actuation-compatible-tracking-for-in-vivo-navigation-of-miniature-robots/README.md

 This is the implementation of our paper "AI-driven actuation-compatible tracking for autonomously navigating miniature robots in vivo", which is currently under review.

+# Hardware requirements
+We recommend running the code on a single RTX 4090 GPU.

 # Installation
 First, create a conda virtual environment and activate it: